Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 Polyethylene collection points (80 cities)

-It is already impossible to imagine the modern world without plastic products.
+It is no longer possible to imagine the modern world without plastic products.
 About a third of all plastic products today are made from polyethylene.
-Along with the obvious benefits of its use, the search for effective ways of processing and utilizing this polymer remains an urgent problem.
+Along with the obvious benefits of its use, an urgent problem remains the search for effective ways to process and utilize this polymer.

-Polyethylene (accepted abbreviations - PET, PE) is a thermoplastic polymer that is widely used to create a huge number of goods.
-Its use began in the 20th century: since the 30s it has been used in the production of telephone cables, since the 50s - as packaging in the food industry.
+Polyethylene (accepted abbreviations - PET, PE) is a thermoplastic polymer that is widely used to create a huge number of products.
+Its use began in the 20th century: from the 30s it began to be used in the production of telephone cables, and from the 50s - as packaging in the food industry.

 Today the list of PET products is huge: